Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter010.md

 "I think," Lin said, reaching deeper through the laylines and feeling the vast scope of the spirit's current project, "that the foundation work might be more extensive than any of us realized."

-Golden text appeared again, larger and more elaborate: "Deep Structure Enhancement Phase Two Initiating.
-Comprehensive Integration Protocols Prepared.
-Estimated Timeline: Variable, Depending on Geological Cooperation."
+Golden text appeared again, larger and more elaborate: "Deep Foundation Work Begins!
+Sacred Integration of All Learning Spaces!
+Time Flows as the Ancient Stones Permit!"

 "Geological cooperation?"
 Professor Aldrich repeated, his voice carrying the tone of someone who had just realized that an academic problem was about to become a much more practical concern.

 "Emergency evacuation protocols," Greta announced decisively.
 "Anyone not essential to magical crisis management needs to be moved to a safe distance.
 Lin, we need to understand exactly what the spirit means by 'comprehensive integration' before it restructures the geological foundation under the entire Academy."

-The spirit's golden text appeared one more time, dancing with barely contained excitement: "Optimization Scope Expanded.
-All Connected Infrastructure Will Achieve Maximum Educational Efficiency.
-Please Prepare for Enhanced Functionality."
+The spirit's golden text appeared one more time, dancing with barely contained excitement: "The Great Work Expands!
+All Connected Halls Shall Know Perfect Harmony of Learning!
+Prepare for the Ancient Gift!"

 Around them, the beautifully impossible Grand Hall continued its elegant defiance of conventional physics while the Academy trembled with the deep vibrations of fundamental change happening far below.